7 Best HR Practices for Leader Retention

 When leaders are engaged in their roles, they are immersed in their work.
 They talk about it.
 They get things done.
 When they are disengaged, they will not be doing these things.
 Instead, they withdraw from their work or may do the bare minimum to get by.

 By having regular check-ins to see how things are going, HR and leaders alike can identify opportunities to maintain leader engagement.
-And in turn, this will also help to minimize leader talent loss.
+And in turn, this can also help to minimize leader talent loss.

 3. Poor Interactions

 Leaders who are at higher risk for leaving may not be having quality interactions with others.
-Leaders may not be able to spend quality time with their team members doing things like having performance or coaching conversations, regular touchpoints, and career aspiration discussions.
+Let’s face it—quality time is often hard to find in fast-paced work environments.
+Leaders may feel that they are not able to spend quality time with their team members, such as regular touchpoints, performance reviews, coaching conversations, and career aspiration discussions.

-But human resource leaders may help to improve the frequency and quality of interactions.
+Human resource leaders can improve the frequency and quality of interactions.
 How?
-When HR creates a company culture that is more suitable for leaders, leaders then feel that they can spend more time on quality interactions.
+When HR encourages a company culture that values the human endeavor of leadership, leaders feel that they can spend more time on quality interactions.

-In addition to creating a company culture that is conducive to having more quality interactions, HR may develop training programs to help leaders better manage their time so they are able to spend more time having quality interactions.
+HR can also implement training programs to help leaders develop critical skills, such as time management, delegation, and prioritizing, so they are able to spend more time having quality interactions.

 4. Performance Ambiguity